matteoppet/tic-tac-toe/README.md

-# Tik Tak Toe Project
+# Tic Tac Toe Project

 This project was done as a Final Project for CS50P